 Ring Video Doorbell 3 makes some great improvements on its predecessor's design, though.
 It features 5GHz dual-band Wi-Fi, along with improved motion zone settings that let you receive notifications only for close-by subjects within a few feet of the camera.
 It's also easier to remove the faceplate on the Doorbell 3, making it effortless to toss in a spare battery.

 While the Doorbell 3 is pricier than the Doorbell 2, we'd argue that it's worth putting the extra money into.
 The improved motion zones are hugely helpful, particularly if your camera faces a busy street that would otherwise constantly set off motion alerts (I'm writing this from experience!).
 It's now easier to set up and connect to your Wi-Fi network.
-For older homes that aren't equipped with low-voltage doorbell wiring, this is the camera you should buy.
+This is the camera you should buy for older homes that aren't equipped with low-voltage doorbell wiring.

 There's also the Doorbell 3 Plus to consider.
 While most of its features are the same, the Doorbell 3 Plus introduces a new Pre-Roll feature from Ring Video Doorbell Pro — a doorbell that only works with an electrical wire — that gives you a four-second preview of the events leading up to your motion alerts.
 These Pre-Rolls are kept at a low resolution and in black and white to preserve battery life.
 They even work while running on battery power, which is one of the things that makes this product so attractive.

 Most of the Pro's features, plus a removable battery.